Ante-Nicene Christianity

 Moreover, I pointed out to you that some who are called Christians, but are godless, impious heretics, teach doctrines that are in every way blasphemous, atheistical, and foolish.
 Justin Martyr (A.D.
 160) Ante-Nicene Fathers vol.1 pg.239

-III.
+IV.
 True accusations of Christians

 And when you hear that we look for a kingdom, you suppose, without making any inquiry, that we speak of a human kingdom; whereas we speak of that which is with God, as appears also from the confession of their faith made by those who are charged with being Christians, though they know that death is the punishment awarded to him who so confesses.
 For if we looked for a human kingdom, we should also deny our Christ, that we might not be slain; and we should strive to escape detection, that we might obtain what we expect.
 But since our thoughts are not fixed on the present, we are not concerned when men cut us off; since also death is a debt which must at all events be paid.
 Justin Martyr (A.D.
 160) Ante-Nicene Fathers vol.1 pg.166